HimaxSmartSensing/Yolo-Fastest/README.md

     find_replace(output_path, "/images/val2017/", "/labels/val2017/", output_path);        // COCO
     ```
 - `annotation_file`: Image path and ground truth that convert tools need.
 The file formate can refer to [here](https://github.com/HimaxWiseEyePlus/keras-YOLOv3-model-set#train).
 However, the ground truth label is not needed in the quantization stage or the prediction stage and can replace with `[train_coco.txt]` or `[test_coco.txt]` used by the darknet.
-- `instances_json_file`: Used by [pycocotools](https://github.com/cocodataset/cocoapi) when calculating AP50 score.
-The COCO 2017 annotations can download from [here](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).

 ## Build
 To set up other build settings of the darknet platform, please refer to [here](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make).